harvic3/nodetskeleton/README.md

 ## Using with KoaJs 🦋

+The easy way is to switch to the `with-koa branch` in this repository, but if you want the more elaborate one follow these steps:

 > Delete `dependencies` and `devDependencies` for `ExpressJs` from `package.json` file.

 > Remove the `express` code from the following files: